sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 ingress:
   In this guide, we'll take a look at the process of setting up OpenID Connect (OIDC) proxy to Sharetribe Web Template.
-This allows you to add support for identity providers that Flex doesn't natively support.
+This allows you to add support for identity providers that Sharetribe doesn't natively support.
 In this example, we are building the proxy implementation for LinkedIn.
 published: true
 ---

-The OpenID Connect (OIDC) support in Flex allows you to integrate login solutions that do not necessarily implement OpenID Connect.
-The idea is to build a suitable login flow in Sharetribe Web Template and wrap that login information into an OpenID Connect ID token that can be used to validate user login in Flex.
-With this approach, the template will serve as an identity provider towards Flex.
+The OpenID Connect (OIDC) support in Sharetribe allows you to integrate login solutions that do not necessarily implement OpenID Connect.
+The idea is to build a suitable login flow in Sharetribe Web Template and wrap that login information into an OpenID Connect ID token that can be used to validate user login in Sharetribe.
+With this approach, the template will serve as an identity provider towards Sharetribe.

-Flex verifies the ID token by
+Sharetribe verifies the ID token by

 - fetching the JSON Web Key that is hosted by your template server, and
 - using that to unsign the token.